-Joshua Celeste has a broad-based corporate law practice.
-He is known for successfully navigating multi-faceted business transactions that fortify his clients’ businesses and position them to prosper.
-He often works with Duffy & Sweeney corporate clients on domestic and international acquisitions, dispositions, and mergers; complex restructurings and recapitalizations; and diverse governance issues.
+Joshua Celeste has a broad-based corporate law practice and is known for successfully navigating multi-faceted business transactions that fortify his clients’ businesses and position them to prosper.
+He works with corporate clients on domestic and international acquisitions, dispositions, and mergers; complex restructurings and recapitalizations; and diverse governance issues.
 He has handled significant real estate development matters in conjunction with his corporate practice including property acquisitions; project development and construction; and leasing and financing.

 Josh has counseled a variety of forward-thinking companies ranging from local, start-up private entities to national, publicly traded companies.
 He has handled offerings and placements of debt and equity securities, equity investments and acquisitions ranging in value from $10 to $100 million, venture capital financings ranging in value from $500,000 to $10 million, and revolving credit and term loan facilities ranging in size from $1 to $50 million.